StivinTaesoo/Celo-with-echidna/README.md

 2. Use safe math libraries
 Arithmetic operations in Solidity can cause integer overflow or underflow, which can result in unexpected behavior or loss of funds.
 To avoid these issues, it is recommended to use safe math libraries, such as OpenZeppelin's SafeMath, when performing arithmetic operations.

-SafeMath provides functions for safe addition, subtraction, multiplication, and division, which ensure that the result of the operation is within the expected range and prevent integer overflow and underflow.
+SafeMath provides functions for safe addition, subtraction, multiplication, and division, which ensure that the result of the operation is within the expected range and prevents integer overflow and underflow.

 3. Keep the contract simple
 Complex contracts are more difficult to understand and can have more vulnerabilities.
 It is recommended to keep the contract simple and modular, with each function performing a specific task.